Shotaro Ashino

-Shotaro Ashino (芦野 祥太郎, Ashino Shōtarō) is a Japanese professional wrestler who is currently signed to All Japan Pro Wrestling.
+Shotaro Ashino (芦野 祥太郎, Ashino Shōtarō) is a Japanese professional wrestler who is signed to All Japan Pro Wrestling.
 He was trained by and best known for his time in Wrestle-1, where he was a former two time Wrestle-1 Champion.

 Early life

 Ashino was an amateur wrestler throughout his youth, competing in the sport throughout high school and university.
 Ashino graduated from Nippon Sport Science University and after being recommended by Hiroshi Hase, joined the Wrestle-1 dojo in August 2014, where he trained under Keiji Mutoh and Kaz Hayashi.